-Basic concepts of the Finite Element Method (FEM) for elliptic and parabolic equations: strong and weak form, discretization, implementation, functional analysis tools, error bounds and convergence, time integration for parabolic equations.
+Basic concepts of the Finite Element Method (FEM) for elliptic and parabolic equations: strong and weak form, discretization, implementation, functional analysis tools, error bounds and convergence.

 Application to the numerical modelling of flow in porous medium, and potential flow.

 Introduction to a posteriori error estimation and adaptivity.